enqueuer-land/enqueuer/README.md

 **payload**
 Since a publisher usually publishes something, it's very likely you have to set a value here.
-The message itself that will be send through this IPC protocol.
+The message itself that will be send through this protocol.
 Be it a string, a number, a boolean value or even whole objects.

     payload: value